EnderQIU/ooi3-remastered/README.md

 ## 4.2.0.2 Branch
-This branch use API version 4.2.0.2 and its default iframe plugin is html5 which is supported by all desktop and mobile devices.
+This branch use API version 4.2.0.2 and its default iframe plugin is html5 which is supported by all modern desktop and mobile devices.
 Since its a new API version, I'm quite not sure what would happen under it.
 Any issue or pull requests are welcomed.

 ## Trouble Shooter